Table of Contents

 Islam was perfected on the day of ‘Arafah

 “This day I have perfected for you, your religion and completed My favor upon you and have approved for you Islam as religion.”
 Quran 5:3.

 The day of Arafah is the holy day in Islam that falls on the ninth day of Dhul Hijjah.
 It is the second day of the hajj pilgrimage and the day following is the principal day of the real Islamic occasion of Eid ul-Adha.

-6-Fasting on the day of Arafah: Abu Qatadah narrated that: the Prophet said: “Fast the Day of Arafah, for indeed I anticipate that Allah will forgive (the sins) of the year after it, and the year before it.”
+Prophet Muhammad ﷺ said, “Fast the Day of Arafah, for indeed I anticipate that Allah will forgive (the sins) of the year after it, and the year before it.”
 Ref: Jami` at-Tirmidhi 749

-7-Fasting one day is equal to Fasting One Year: Abu Hurairah (R.A) narrated that: the Prophet said: “There are no days more beloved to Allah that He be worshipped in them than the ten days of Dhul-Hijjah, fasting every day of them is the equivalent of fasting a year, and standing every night of them (in prayer) is the equivalent of standing on the Night of Qadr.”
+Prophet Muhammad ﷺ said, “There are no days more beloved to Allah that He be worshipped in them than the ten days of Dhul-Hijjah, fasting every day of them is the equivalent of fasting a year, and standing every night of them (in prayer) is the equivalent of standing on the Night of Qadr.”
 Jami` at-Tirmidhi 758